Collecting localities visited on previous Club trips

 Orford Mine, located in Saint-Denis-de-Brompton, Québec, Canada, is an old nickel mine that has produced a number of beautiful specimens of green grossular garnet on light yellowish-green to light yellowish-gray bladed diopside, as well as small millerite crystals in calcite.
 This mine is open to collectors only with the prior permission of the owner.
 Since much of the collecting is on dumps, small hammers, shovels, trowels, and other garden-type digging tools, as well as screens, will be most useful.
 Collectors should bring a spray bottle filled with water to rinse off specimens and digging equipment, as U.S. Customs has been known to express concern about dirt being brought back into the United States.

-Photographs supplied by Deb Alderman, Barry Conolly, Sean Cummings, Maggie Gillette, Kathy Howe, Steve Howe, Meghan O'Rourke, Jim Salimeno, Andy Simmons, Jody Stoddard, Steve Swenson, Woody Thompson, Alice Wack, Stacy Walbridge, John Wilda, and Ethan Willard.
+Photographs supplied by Deb Alderman, Barry Conolly, Sean Cummings, Maggie Gillette, Kathy Howe, Steve Howe, Todd Kennedy, Kerri Lamarche, Meghan O'Rourke, Peg Powers, Jim Salimeno, Andy Simmons, Jody Stoddard, Steve Swenson, Woody Thompson, Keith Van Iderstine, Alice Wack, Stacy Walbridge, John Wilda, and Ethan Willard.
 Several photographs were accessed through mindat.org.